josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🪪_clearance_is_not_a_lanyard.md

 Fine.

-That tells us something about their personal judgment.
+That tells us something about their personal judgement.

 It does not establish that the institution has completed the process by which it determines and documents whether the risks associated with the person's role and access are acceptably controlled.

 Personal confidence may be genuine.